AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 ---

-**Use case: Tag an elderly**
+**Use case: Tag a senior**

 **MSS**
-1. User identifies the target elderly (by index, or by name & phone, or by address)
+1. User identifies the target senior (by index, or by name & phone, or by address)
-2. User requests to add a tag to the target elderly
+2. User requests to add a tag to the target senior
-3. ElderRing adds the tag to the elderly
+3. ElderRing adds the tag to the senior

   Use case ends.

 **Extensions**
 * 1a.
-The identifier is invalid or no elderly matches.
+The identifier is invalid or no senior matches.
     * 1a1.
 ElderRing shows an error message.

       Use case ends.

 * 2a.
-The elderly already has the same tag.
+The senior already has the same tag.
     * 2a1.
 ElderRing shows a duplicate-tag message.

       Use case ends.

 ---

-**Use case: Add or remove a remark for an elderly**
+**Use case: Add or remove a remark for a senior**

 **MSS**
-1. User requests to list elderly (optional)
+1. User requests to list seniors (optional)
-2. User requests to add a remark to the elderly at a given index (or to remove it)
+2. User requests to add a remark to the senior at a given index (or to remove it)
 3. ElderRing updates the remark (added or removed)

   Use case ends.